JulieTim/assembly/proposals/protest-camp/stories-for-protest-camp.md

-= Stories for Protest Camp =
+# Stories for Protest Camp

 Camps of protest, solidarity and action have a long and rich history.
-From Greenham Common to the Camp for Climate Action, Gleneagles to Taksim Gezi Park, they have provided unique opportunities to converge and create autonomous and radical spaces. ''(extracted from [http://www.campaigncc.org/sites/www.campaigncc.org/files/ReclaimthePowerWelcomeBooklet2013.pdf Reclaim the Power Welcome Booklet 2013])''
+From Greenham Common to the Camp for Climate Action, Gleneagles to Taksim Gezi Park, they have provided unique opportunities to converge and create autonomous and radical spaces. *(extracted from [Reclaim the Power Welcome Booklet 2013](http://www.campaigncc.org/sites/www.campaigncc.org/files/ReclaimthePowerWelcomeBooklet2013.pdf))*

-== Stories ==
+## Stories

 * Appropriate location
 * Arrestee support